MLanguage/mlang/README.md

 ## Usage

 As of July 2020, the only reliable feature of the M compiler that consistently produces results similar to the DGFiP's computation is the interpreter for the 2018 tax campaign sources.
 To use it, simply launch

 ```
 make interpreter
 ```

+Please read the `interpreter.m_spec` for a walk-through of what happens in this example.
+You can compare what happens on the [official simulator](https://www3.impots.gouv.fr/simulateur/calcul_impot/2019/simplifie/index.htm) by entering the exact amounts of the case in the right income codes.
+Everything should be the same.

 The input variables that you want to use have to be declared beforehand in the `interpreter.m_spec` file, in the `const` section.
 If you put a variable in the `saisie` section, you will then be